Anabasis of Alexander: Modern editions

 The only complete English translation of Arrian available online is a rather antiquated translation by E. J. Chinnock, published in 1884.
 The original Greek text used by the Perseus Digital Library is the standard A. G. Roos Teubner edition published at Leipzig in 1907.

 Probably the most widely used scholarly English translation is the Loeb Classical Library edition (with facing Greek text), in two volumes.
 The work first appeared in 1929 and was later revised with a new introduction and appendices by P. A. Brunt in 1976.

 An English translation by Aubrey de Sélincourt appeared in Penguin Classics in 1958.
 This edition was revised and annotated by J. R. Hamilton in 1971.

 The Landmark Ancient Histories, edited by Robert B. Strassler, includes The Landmark Arrian: The Campaigns of Alexander, edited by James Romm (Professor of Classics at Bard College, 2010) and translated by Pamela Mensch.
-The Landmark edition includes extensive margin notes and maps on every other page.
+The Landmark edition includes extensive margin notes and maps.

 A new translation by Martin Hammond with introduction and notes by John Atkinson appeared in the Oxford World's Classics series in 2013.